dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 DOSBox Staging comes with an integrated General MIDI compliant synthesiser called FluidSynth.
-Unlike the MT-32 emulation, FluidSynth does not attempt to mimic any specific hardware device but a very generic MIDI sound module.
+Unlike the MT-32 emulation, FluidSynth does not attempt to mimic any specific hardware device but a generic MIDI sound module.
 This sound module doesn't have any built-in sounds---you need to load so-called **SoundFont files** (`.sf2` extension) into FluidSynth to get any sound out of it; these contain the instrument definitions and the sound data.